UltraPass-Identity-Corp/ultrapassid.docs/docs/TrustLink/trustlink.md

 ## Key Terminology

 ### Verifiable Credentials
 Verifiable Credentials are digital attestations that contain claims made by an Issuing Organization about a subject.
-These credentials are cryptographically secure, tamper-evident, and can be verified by anyone with the necessary Verification Schema.
+These credentials are cryptographically secure, tamper-evident, and can be verified by anyone through cyptographic signatures and decentralized identifiers.

 ### Credential Fields
 Credential Fields are the specific pieces of information contained within a verifiable credential.
 These fields are defined by the Issuance Schema and can include data such as the credential holder's personal data, entitlements, and other relevant information about the subject.